Caewinix/diffusionism/README.md

 ```

 ## Customization Guide
 This part will use DDPM as the example to show how to implement a custom diffusion model.
-The predifined one can be found in `diffusionism.methods.dpm`.
+The predefined one can be found in `diffusionism.methods.dpm`.

 Since the diffusion schedule and the parameterization are too complicated to define here, assume that `DiffusionProbabilisticModelsDiscreteSchedule` and `NoiseParameterization` are defined before the following parts.
-### 1. Implement a Custom Diffuser
+### 1. Implement the Custom Diffuser
 ```python
 from typing import Callable, Optional from torch import nn